 Small businesses scheme

 Do you expect an annual turnover of less than €20,000?
 Then you may be able to make use of the Small Businesses Scheme (KOR).
 You will then be exempt from VAT.
 Consider this carefully, because the choice to use the KOR applies for at least 3 years or until your annual turnover exceeds €20,000.
 If you have to make a lot of investments in your company, the KOR is usually not beneficial.
 You cannot reclaim the VAT on these investments.
 Also, when you have business customers, the KOR may not be suitable, because these customers prefer an invoice with VAT.
 You cannot give it to them when using the KOR.
-Read more about the advantages and disadvantages of the KOR (in Dutch) and watch the video Checklist for small business schemes (with English subtitles).
-In it, you will see an explanation of the KOR in 7 steps and you will discover if the scheme is suitable for your situation.
+Read more about the advantages and disadvantages of the KOR (in Dutch).

 Register at KVK with a private address